lyz-code/blue-book/docs/docker.md

 ## [Start request repeated too quickly](https://askubuntu.com/questions/1222440/why-wont-the-docker-service-start)

 Shutdown the VPN and it will work.
+If it doesn't inspect the output of `journalctl -eu docker`.